ennduka86-spec/SIEM-Log-Parsing-Scripts/README.md

     Alert --> Triage --> Escalation --> Containment --> Eradication --> Recovery --> Lessons

 ```
+### 👨‍💻 Contribution Guidelines
+- Fork the repo, create a feature branch, submit a pull request.

 ### 📜 License
 MIT License — free to use and adapt with attribution.